mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/app-build.md

 While building deployment packages, Mendix always executes a full consistency check of the app model before completing the build process successfully.
 This guarantees that app models are checked for many common issues and the deployment packages do not contain errors.
 For more details, see the section [Consistency Checks](model-consistency#consistency-checks) in *Model Consistency*.

-It is important to note that you do not need to create a build for your application before publishing from the Web Modeler.
+It is important to note that you do not need to create a build for your application before publishing from Mendix Studio.
 All you have to do is click **Publish** for single-click deployment!

 ## 2 How Does Mendix Support On-Premises Build Streets?